-In order to stay competitive in a fast-paced 21st century economy, importers should aim to minimise their costs and waiting time when shipping material from overseas.
-The differences between air freight and sea freight, make a critical difference and importers should be aware of this.
+In order to stay competitive in a fast-paced 21st-century economy, importers should aim to minimise their costs and waiting time when shipping material from overseas.
+The differences between air freight and international sea freight, make a critical difference and importers should be aware of this.

 Air Freight Or Sea Freight – Which Is Cheaper?

-As we’ll explain below, sea freight will generally be cheaper.
-This is shipping takes longer but naturally the volume of goods moving by sea is higher, offering better economies of scale.
+As we’ll explain below, sea freight forwarder will generally be cheaper.
+Shipping via sea freight takes longer but naturally, the volume of goods moving by sea is higher, offering better economies of scale.

-But price is not the only consideration you should take into account.
+But the price is not the only consideration you should take into account.

 Key Considerations When Choosing Air Freight Or Sea Freight

 Below we’ve listed a number of considerations for your business to take into account when deciding between an air or sea freight service.
 We’ll consider factors such as speed and urgency, costs, risk, contractual obligations, environmental impact and reliability.
 It’s important not to consider each factor in isolation, but rather to consider the combined effect of all of them on your business.

 There is no doubt that air freight is much faster than sea freight.
 If your freight is urgent, and you’re willing to pay a higher price for shipping if it will arrive sooner, air freight would be the more appropriate option.
 However, as stated in our China blog, shipping from Shanghai to Australia via sea can take just 13 days.
 If this surprises you then you should ensure you are comparing transit times advised to you by your forwarder rather than assuming that sea freight transits are extremely long.